MSc Earthquake Engineering and Infrastructure Resilience

 You will be equipped in the core disciplines of seismic hazard, infrastructure vulnerability, system risk and resilience in major technical projects.

-Bristol graduates are highly sought after by top employers.
-You could find yourself working for engineering design and construction firms, in the UK or worldwide, that operate in earthquake-prone regions such as southern Europe, the US, Asia, the Middle East, New Zealand and Latin America.
+Upon graduation, you could find yourself working for engineering design and construction firms, in the UK or worldwide, that operate in earthquake-prone regions such as southern Europe, the US, Asia, the Middle East, New Zealand and Latin America.
 Alternatively, you could go on to work for a government body responsible for civil protection, finance and decision-making.
 Graduates may also decide to pursue academia and further study in this exciting field.

-Whatever you choose, you will develop a range of transferable skills, such as problem-solving, critical thinking and teamwork, as well as having a number of professional contacts to draw on.
+Whatever you choose, you will develop a range of transferable skills, such as problem solving, critical thinking and teamwork, as well as having a number of professional contacts to draw on.